paylike/sdk/README.md

 #### Unplanned (`unplanned`)

-Flag the types of unplanned payments the card will be used for.
+Flag the types (one or more) of unplanned payments the card could be used for in the future.
 The supported types are:

 - `customer` (initiated by the customer from your website/application)
 - `merchant` (initiated by the merchant or an off-site customer)